 For many students, applying for student finance can be a daunting prospect.
-Though there are certainly fewer more tedious and laborious tasks when it comes to preparing for university life – applying for your funding as a student certainly isn’t as difficult a process as it may seem.
+Though there are certainly more tedious tasks when it comes to preparing for university life – applying for your funding as a student certainly isn’t as difficult a process as it may seem.

 What Student Finance am I entitled to?

-When applying for student finance, it’s important to first and foremost make yourself aware of what exactly you are entitled to so that you know exactly what you can expect.
+When applying for student finance, it’s important to make yourself aware of what exactly you are entitled to.
+This ensures that you know exactly what you can expect.

-Student finance is open to UK and EU nationals, however, the amount you will be entitled to will vary depending on your background and numerous other factors such as what you are going to study and where.
+Student finance is open to UK and EU nationals.
+However, the amount you will be entitled to will vary depending on your background and numerous other factors.
+These include what you are going to study and where.

 1. Tuition Fee Loan

-All full-time students are entitled to a tuition fee loan, which is designed to cover the full cost of the university tuition fee.
-The loan is transferred directly to the institution that you are attending, so you never see the money.
-However, it is important to note that not all tuition fees are the same in every region – these vary across England, Scotland, Wales and Northern Ireland, as tuition fees vary across these locations.
-The maximum tuition fee loan currently stands at £9,250 and if the university you are going to charges this for your course this is the loan you will get.
+All full-time students are entitled to a tuition fee loan.
+The Loan is designed to cover the full cost of the university tuition fee.
+It’s transferred directly to the institution that you are attending, so you never see the money.
+However, it is important to note that not all tuition fees are the same in every region.
+These vary across England, Scotland, Wales and Northern Ireland, as tuition fees vary across these locations.
+The maximum tuition fee loan currently stands at £9,250.
+If the university you are going to charges this for your course this is the loan you will get.

 2. Maintenance Loan

-All eligible students are also entitled to a maintenance loan, which is designed to help students pay for living costs whilst at university.
-This loan lands in your bank account at the start of each term in the form of instalments, and you can use it however you like, but the smart thing to do is of course put it towards your basic living costs (accommodation, utility bills, food, savings, etc).
+All eligible students are also entitled to a maintenance loan.
+This is designed to help students pay for living costs whilst at university.
+The loan lands in your bank account at the start of each term in the form of instalments.
+You can use it however you like, but the smart thing to do is put it towards your basic living costs.
+For example, accommodation, utility bills, food, savings, and so on.

 Other financial support available:

-There are also plenty of scholarships, grants and bursaries available which you could also be eligible for and this is money that does not have to be repaid at all.
-Yes, you read that correctly. …….NOT AT ALL!
+Note that when applying for student finance, there are also plenty of scholarships, grants and bursaries available which you could also be eligible for.
+This is money that does not have to be repaid at all.

 Student Grants – these are available for special circumstances from the government for specific reasons, such as child care, disabilities or if you are training to be a teacher.

-Throughout the UK, you can choose to apply for student finance either online here or by post (with the exception of Scotland, which is online-only).
-Whichever you choose, it’s important to keep in mind that you may be required to post evidence to support your application, such as your passport, birth certificate or any additional paperwork that may be required.
+Throughout the UK, applying for student finance can be done either online here or by post.
+This is with the exception of Scotland, which is online-only.
+Whichever you choose, it’s important to keep in mind that you may be required to post evidence to support your application.
+This includes your passport, birth certificate or any additional paperwork that may be required.

 In order to adequately complete your application, you will need: